Ensiferum Dragonheads Extended Play Album: A Review and Commentary of This Musical Work

 - Finnish Melody

-Basic details about the EP and the members that perform on the work
+Basic details about This Mini Album and the members that perform on the work

 Release date: February 15, 2006